yashasviyadav1/DSA/Subset sum equal to k.md

         for(int[] row:dp)
             Arrays.fill(row, -1);

-        return solve(arr, dp, n-1, k); // is there a subset with sum = k, in arr 0 to n-1
+        boolean ans = solve(arr, dp, n-1, k); // is there a subset with sum = k, in arr 0 to n-1

+        return ans;
     }
 }